Virtuant/katacoda-scenarios/jenkins-configure-tools/step1.md

 Click Manage Settings, and then Configure System.

-Then, scroll down and find the JDK section, Click Add JDK.
+Then, scroll down and find the **JDK** section, Click Add JDK.

-Enter OracleJDK for JDK name.
+Enter `OracleJDK` for JDK name.

-Don't check the ‘Install automatically’ option.
-Uncheck if already checked.
+Now check the ‘Install automatically’ option.
+If unchecked the check it.

 Now click the prompt to enter a user name and password, and enter: